 An infant sleeps with mouth open when they have difficulty breathing.
 A newborn baby is, however, not adept at breathing from the mouth.
-It takes some time for babies to develop their survival reflex.
+It takes some time for babies to develop their survival reflexes.
 Breathing through the mouth often indicates blockage or obstruction in the nasal passages or airways.
+While occasional breathing through the mouth is understandable, frequent mouth breathing could indicate underlying health conditions in a baby apart from breathing difficulties.
 It is not advisable to leave it unattended, and parents must seek a medical opinion sooner or later.

-Newborn babies mostly breathe via their nose unless there is an obstruction in their nasal passage.
+Does your newborn sleeps with mouth open?
+Newborn babies mostly breathe via their noses unless there is an obstruction in their nasal passage.
 Young babies do not develop the impulse to breathe via their mouth until they are 3–4 months old.
 Research says that breathing through the mouth, mainly during sleep, develops due to blockage in the higher airways, stuffy nose, or a swollen throat.
 While breathing from the mouth is harmless, it is not as helpful as breathing through the nose.
 More oxygen is absorbed when breathing from the nose, and it also filters out bacteria and irritations from entering the body.

-As mentioned earlier, a few reasons why babies breathe with their mouth are blockage of nasal passages and airways due to a common cold or illness.
-Let us explore the potential causes for newborns to sleep with their mouth open or breathe through their mouth:
+As mentioned earlier, a few reasons why babies breathe with their mouths are blockage of nasal passages and airways due to a common cold or illness.
+Let us explore the potential causes for newborns to sleep with their mouths open or breathe through their mouths:

-It is a disorder where the airways (upper) are blocked due to different reasons like swollen adenoids, infection of enlarged tonsils.
+It is a disorder where the airways (upper) are blocked due to different reasons like swollen adenoids or infection of enlarged tonsils.
 Such a condition in babies could exhibit symptoms like snoring, irregular breathing, mouth breathing, sleep terrors, exhaustion even after a long sleep, and restless sleep.

 The nasal septum is a thin wall of tissue that separates the nasal passages.
 When this septum is deformed or displaced on one side, it makes breathing through the nose difficult.
 Deviation of the nasal septum can occur at the stage when the fetus is formed.
 This generally causes an abnormality of the cartilage and bone, which forms the nasal septum.
 This could lead to babies breathing through their noses.